mediafly/extensions-documentation/interactives.md

 4. *** Don't include a file at the root of your Interactive called mflyManifest.json***.
 We doubt you would, but if you do, it is likely to be overwritten by one of your apps as a part of the initialization process.

 5. **Adjust mflyCommands.getFolder(id) call signature change**.
-The call signature for mflyCommands.getFolder(id) (which maps to mfly://data/folder/[id]) has changed.
+The call signature for mflyCommands.getFolder(id) has changed.
 Previously, if any of its items were also folders, it would return the items within the folders as an array of IDs.
 This has changed, and those subfolders no longer includes the items key at all.
 A separate mflyCommands.getFolder(id) call will have to be made on those children folders.

 6. **Each URL should be able to establish its own state**.
 Don't pass around variables like you would in a traditional application.
 This breaks on websites, and it will break on web Interactives.